-I do the first experiment in class by hand and leave the second as an exercise.
+I do the first option in class by hand and leave the second as an exercise.
 Here I will run the both experiments using Maple.
+These calculations can easily be be done by hand but one will worry about errors.
+I use Maple here to check my calculations.